audreyt/jscex-jquery/README.md

 # Description

-This module exports Jscex as a jQuery plugin, providing a `$.Jscex` root object along with a `$.async` helper that runs a function under Jscex, providing an extra `$await` keyword that implicitly waits for jQuery promises.
+This module exports `$.Jscex` as a jQuery plugin, providing an `$.async` helper that turns a regular function into one that returns a Promise object.

+Functions defines with `$.async` has access to an extra `$await` keyword, which can implicitly wait for other Promise objects.

 Please see `example.js` for a sample usage, and type `make demo` to see it in action.